words/english-words-that-are-not-yet-npm-packages/readme.md

 ## Usage

-When you run `english-words-that-are-not-yet-npm-packages`, it prints all available words to stdout, one word per line:
+This thing prints all available words to stdout, one word per line:

 ```sh
 english-words-that-are-not-yet-npm-packages | grep foo | tail -n 5